 My advice is to do what we failed to do.
 Find out as much as you can about the islands and the type of trip you plan to take beforehand.
 We fell for the romantic idea of the islands but got a lot the unromantic reality.

-I am glad I got to visit one of the places that has called to me for so long.
-However, if I had been more aware of the impact of land tourism and what life is like in the towns I either would not have gone or would have taken a much shorter trip.
+I am glad we got to visit one of the places that has called to me for so long.
+However, if we had been more aware of the impact of land tourism and what life is like in the towns we either would not have gone or would have taken a much shorter trip.

 During the eight months that we traveled in Europe during 2018 we’ve taken thousands of photos.
 As you might expect, we have a lot of pictures of cathedrals, monuments, and palaces.
 But those aren’t the pictures that I find myself going back to repeatedly.
 It’s the slice of life photos, the unexpected scenes, that really speak to me.
 I hope you enjoy these photos as well.